Daimler recalls 149,000 Mercedes cars in China and Germany

-The Stuttgart-based carmaker said it had realised that insulating panel seals in the engine bay could come loose, and in rare cases could come into contact with hot components.
+The Stuttgart-based carmaker said it had realized that insulating panel seals in the engine bay could come loose, and in rare cases could come into contact with hot components.

 It said it was offering to secure the panels with four brackets, which would take about 15 minutes and would be free for customers.